rlk/site/courses/csc3102/topic4.md

 - The *height* of $v$ is the distance from $v$ to its deepest descendant.
 - The *height* of a tree is the depth of its deepest external node.
 - The *level* $d$ is the set of all nodes at depth $d$.
+- In a *binary* tree, each node has at most two children.
+- A binary tree is *proper* if each node has zero or two children.

 ## General Tree Representation